ggonnella/gfapy/doc/tutorial/gfa.rst

    []

-A particular case are edges; these are in GFA1 links and containments, while in GFA2 there is an unified edge record type, which also allows to represent internal alignments.
+A particular case are edges; these are in GFA1 links and containments, while in GFA2 there is a unified edge record type, which also allows to represent internal alignments.
 In Gfapy, the :attr:`~gfapy.lines.collections.Collections.edges` property retrieves all edges (i.e. all E lines in GFA2, and all L and C lines in GFA1).
 The